MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex3_PIM_Teammate_Approval.md

 When you earlier configured the Intune Administrator role, you set up the notification feature so that Holly would be notified any time an eligible user activated the role.
 Since Alex Wilber just activated the role for Joni Sherman, Holly should receive a notification of this activity.
 This task will verify that Holly received this notification.

-1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.
+1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.

 2. In your Edge browser, you should still have the Outlook tab open from the prior lab exercise in which you verified that Holly received an email notification that Alex Wilber had self-approved the Helpdesk Administrator role.
 Select the **Outlook** tab in your Edge browser session to return to Holly's Inbox.